Kiyojute/Bird_Strikes/README.md

   BirdSpecies - The offending birds or other wildlife we don't mention <br />
   Cost - The benjamins it takes to fix the damage <br />
   Altitude - Height the strike occured <br />
-  PeopleInjured - Whether or not people are going to sue <br />
+  PeopleInjured - Number of people going to sue <br />
+  *'airport.csv':* <br />
+  airport - Name of airport <br />
+  city - City airport is in <br />
+  country - Country airport is in <br />
+  iata - Three letter code for airport <br />
+  latitude - east-west lines on globe <br />
+  longitude - north-south lines on globe <br />